openthread/spinel-spec/core/detail-properties-core.md

     * `CAP_POWER_STATE`: Required when writable
 * See Also: (#prop-mac-data-poll-period)

-A single octet coded that indicates the current power state of the NCP.
+A single byte coded that indicates the current power state of the NCP.
 Setting this property allows controls of the current NCP power state.
 The following table enumerates the standard codes and their significance.